horizon-research/Efficient-Deep-Learning-for-Point-Clouds/PowerMeasurement/README.md

 To measure the average power for one particular model, you can simply run:
 ```
-$ python launcher.py --run [NETWORK]
+$ python power_measurement.py --run [NETWORK]
 ```
+The default model is our efficient model (delayed-aggregation version).
 To measure the power consumption for other version such as baseline or limited-aggregation.
 You can add flags like `--use_baseline` or `--use_limited`.

 ### Reference
 https://devtalk.nvidia.com/default/topic/1000830/jetson-tx2/jetson-tx2-ina226-power-monitor-with-i2c-interface-/